WorkCover Queensland

 Workers' Compensation and Rehabilitation and Other Legislation Amendment Bill 2020

 This bill makes it easier for first responders to claim workers' compensation for post-traumatic stress disorder (PTSD).
-It creates a 'presumptive' system where PTSD in eligible workers is automatically assumed to be caused by their work, removing the burden on injured workers to prove the connection.
-This responds to evidence that first responders experience mental health conditions at 10 times the rate of the general workforce.
+It creates a presumptive system where PTSD in eligible workers is automatically assumed to be caused by their work, removing the burden on injured workers to prove the connection.
+This responds to evidence from Beyond Blue and other reviews that first responders experience mental health conditions at substantially higher rates than the general workforce.

 Workers' Compensation and Rehabilitation and Other Legislation Amendment Bill 2019

-This bill improves Queensland's workers' compensation scheme based on an independent review, while also strengthening protections for apprentices and trainees, requiring Indigenous representation on the TAFE Queensland Board, and repealing the now-redundant Commonwealth Games Act.
+This bill makes a range of improvements to Queensland's workers' compensation scheme following a five-yearly independent review, strengthens protections for apprentices and trainees, requires Aboriginal or Torres Strait Islander representation on the TAFE Queensland Board, and repeals the now-redundant Commonwealth Games Arrangements Act 2011.

 Workers’ Compensation and Rehabilitation and Other Legislation Amendment Bill 2024